Remy9926/web-development-related/README.md

-# web-related-stuff
+# web-development-related
-web-related stuff using html, css, and js
+web-development projects using html, css, and js

-web development projects that i'm working/worked on.